 A Forum for Scholars of Early Medieval England

 The Anglo-Saxon Studies Colloquium aims to foster intellectual exchange among faculty and graduate students whose interests embrace the language, literature, and culture of early medieval England.
-Currently based in Columbia, New York University, the University of Rhode Island, Rutgers, UC Berkeley, and King's College London, the Colloquium seeks to expand the resources available to Anglo-Saxonists from these universities and other institutions in the area, and also to create a welcoming intellectual community for anyone who is interested in Anglo-Saxon studies.
+Currently based in Columbia, New York University, the University of Rhode Island, Rutgers, the John Jay College of Criminal Justice, UC Berkeley, and King's College London, the Colloquium seeks to expand the resources available to Anglo-Saxonists from these universities and other institutions in the area, and also to create a welcoming intellectual community for anyone who is interested in Anglo-Saxon studies.

 To join our email list, please send a message to: ASSC@columbia.edu

-Core Faculty Committee: Patricia Dailey, Columbia University; Kathleen Davis, University of Rhode Island; Stacy Klein, Rutgers University; Clare Lees, King's College, University of London; Haruko Momma, New York University; Katherine O'Brien O'Keeffe, UC Berkeley.
+Core Faculty Committee: Patricia Dailey, Columbia University; Kathleen Davis, University of Rhode Island; John Paul Gates; John Jay College; Stacy Klein, Rutgers University; Clare Lees, King's College, University of London; Haruko Momma, New York University; Katherine O'Brien O'Keeffe, UC Berkeley.

-Sponsored by: The Department of English and Comparative Literature, Columbia University; The Office of the Dean for the Humanities, FAS, New York University; The Department of English, Rutgers University; University of Rhode Island; The Department of English, UC Berkeley.
+Sponsored by: The Department of English and Comparative Literature, Columbia University; The Office of the Dean for the Humanities, FAS, New York University; The Department of English, John Jay College of Criminal Justice; The Department of English, Rutgers University; University of Rhode Island; The Department of English, UC Berkeley.

-The following events have been scheduled for the Fall 2013 semester.
-Further details will be added in due course.
-To learn about past events with ASSC, from Fall 2004 to Spring 2013 click here.
+The following events have been scheduled for the 2015-2016 year.
+To learn about past events with ASSC, from Fall 2004 to Fall 2015 click here.